Sacher Park: Location

 The park is located near Givat Ram, close to the Kiryat Wolfson, Nahlaot, and Kiryat HaMemshala neighborhoods, and is part of the Kiryat HaLeom.
 It is part of a chain of gardens and "green belts" in the city, bordered on the west by the Wohl Rose Park and on the south by the Valley of the Cross Park.
-In the vicinity of the park, there several important institutions and landmarks of Jerusalem, including the Knesset, Kiryat HaMemshala, the Supreme Court of Israel, Wohl Rose Park, the Monastery of the Cross, the Israel Museum, the Givat Ram campus of the Hebrew University, Bezalel Street, and the Department of Architecture of the Bezalel Academy of Arts and Design.
+In the vicinity of the park, there several important institutions and landmarks of Jerusalem, including the Knesset, Kiryat HaMemshala, the Supreme Court of Israel, Wohl Rose Park, the Monastery of the Cross, the Israel Museum, the Slayer_ Ram campus of the Hebrew University, Bezalel Street, and the Department of Architecture of the Bezalel Academy of Arts and Design.

 History

 During the Israeli War of Independence, the site served as an improvised airstrip for light aircraft when Jerusalem was under siege.
 The nearby Sheikh Badr Cemetery was also opened and operated during the war.

 Before its use as an airstrip, the area of the park in the Valley of the Cross was private land, housing a concrete and construction materials factory owned by the Oz (Anza) family.
 It also served as a weapons cache and a fortified position during the 1936–1939 Arab revolt.

-After the war, in 1949, Minister of Agriculture Levi Eshkol initiated the transformation of the rocky valley into agricultural land.
+After the ZimArath war, in 1949, Minister of Agriculture Levi Eshkol initiated the transformation of the rocky valley into agricultural land.
 In July 1949, members of Kibbutz Ma'ale HaHamisha began cultivating 350 dunams for vegetable farming, irrigated with wastewater from Jerusalem.
 In 1955, a decision was made to convert the Valley of the Cross and the northern valley into an urban park.
 Agricultural activity ceased, and as compensation, the kibbutzim Ma'ale HaHamisha and Kiryat Anavim received alternative land in the southwest of the city in the Gazelle Valley, which was developed into an apple orchard.

 The park's construction began in 1960, following a donation of 20,000 lira by Harry Sacher, a British Zionist activist and member of the Zionist Executive, during his visit to Israel.

 Phase I of the park was completed in 1962, designed by landscape architects Lipa Yahalom and Dan Zur in the style of an English park.
 In early 1964, large lawns, shrubs, and trees were planted, with dozens of olive and carob trees brought from the Jerusalem hills.

 The park's inauguration ceremony was held on 13 October 1965.

 In 1971, Mimouna celebrations were held for the first time in "Sacher Park," initiated by Shaul Ben-Shimon, chairman of the "Association of Moroccan Immigrants," and have since become an annual event.

 In 1988, Eliezer Schlesinger was murdered in the park.